Among other high-profile news, Twitter has been receiving criticism for its bad bots and fake users this year.

 Phone numbers can provide valuable data points, such as:

-Companies can use this identifying information to validate users and secure accounts.
+Companies can use this identifying information to validate users and secure accounts and use phone verifications to keep customers safe.

 Now is the time to protect your user’s accounts by challenging suspicious activities like recent SIM swaps, personal information updates, and password resets.